iottly/iottly.github.io/_tutorials/raspberrypi/iot_sensor_hello_world.md

 ## Setup button callback in Iottly

-In CODING-FIRMWARE panel edit the following snippets:
+In the _"Management Scripts"_ panel edit the following snippets:
 - ```init``` :
   - Initialize Pin *#12* to be managed as **input**
     - The ```GPIO.PUD_DOWN``` flag allows to set a software version of a pull down resistor